Black Limelight: Television

 Fifteen years later Rawlings and John Robinson repeated their stage roles of Mary and Peter Charrington in a BBC Sunday Night Theatre presentation transmitted on 1 June 1952.
 Another British TV production, an Armchair Theatre instalment screened on 30 September 1956, retained Robinson but cast Rosalie Crutchley as Mary.
 Renée Asherson and Nigel Stock played the leads in yet another TV version, shown in the BBC Sunday-Night Play strand on 14 January 1962.
 An Australian TV production, starring Bruce Beeby and Patricia Kennedy, was transmitted on 15 July 1959, and - like all three British versions - is presumed lost.

 Film

 The film version was made by the Associated British Picture Corporation at ABPC's Elstree facility, with Sherry's play adapted by screenwriters Dudley Leslie and Walter Summers.
-The completed film was reviewed by Variety in June 1938 ("Script follows closely the stage version, except that the culprit is indicated too early") and by Britain's Monthly Film Bulletin in July.
+Directed by Paul L. Stein, the completed film was reviewed by Variety in June 1938 ("Script follows closely the stage version, except that the culprit is indicated too early") and by Britain's Monthly Film Bulletin in July.
 As well as calling Black Limelight "an interesting example of its type," the MFB critic pointed out that Joan Marion's performance "is so convincingly restrained that a film which begins as just another murder thriller almost ends up as a social document."